A complete care guide on treating the most commonly seen pest infestations and diseases in orchids

 Treatment: Viral infections are devoid of any treatment methods due to the difficulty in diagnosis as well as their tendency to mutate.
 On seeing these symptoms, the best course of action would be to destroy it completely so that it does not spread any further.

 Prevention: Transmission of viral dieasases is inadvertently done when tools such as cutters come in contact with the sap.
 Therefore sterilization by rubbing with isopropyl alcohol and flaming it properly for 15-20 seconds is an absolutely necessity to protect your other plants.
-Another alternative would be to use single edge razor blades and discard them after use.

 Prevention is better than cure